In Defense of Meetings

 Ben Stein is an economist, author and actor who is available to speak at your next event.
 For information on how to bring him to your next event, visit www.premierespeakers.com/ben_stein.

-Want Ben Stein for your next event?
+Bring Ben Stein to your next event.

 Find out more information, including fees and availability.